 Many more rappers have featured in past video games, from Snoop Dogg in True Crime: Streets of LA to the Beastie Boys in NBA Jam.
 (The) Game has voice-acted in games including Grand Theft Auto: San Andreas, which is just too perfect, and developers have also turned to fictional rhymers for their stories.
 The gory zombie schlock of Dead Island stars one-hit-wonder Sam B, the game opening with him performing "Who Do You Voodoo" before the whole of Banoi goes to shit, and obviously there's PaRappa.
 Rap's not been the same since Chop Chop Master Onion dropped some uniquely stinky science.

 With Kanye's life, as expressed through his own mouth, often stranger than fiction, he's an overdue but perfect fit for a video game.
 Lift a line or two from his work and you've the beginning of a productive brainstorm.
-"Everybody knows I'm a monster... eyes more red than the Devil," certainly sets the gray matter stirring, and that's before we're onto the Ancient Egyptian imagery.
+"Everybody knows I'm a monster... eyes more red than the Devil," certainly sets the grey matter stirring, and that's before we're onto the Ancient Egyptian imagery.
 But his game for his late mother, who died in 2007, is unlikely to be an Icon, a Shaolin Style, or a Hollywood-like exercise in microtransaction management.
-I'm thinking more along the lines of something with the aesthetic elegance of Child of Light crossed with the religion-referencing narrative of the often-overlooked El Shaddai: Ascension of the Metatron, albeit without quite so much scrapping.
+I'm thinking more along the lines of something with the aesthetic elegance of Child of Light, meets the religion-referencing narrative of the often-overlooked El Shaddai: Ascension of the Metatron, albeit without quite so much scrapping.